33. In Love With Spring: My Novel Online

 “If you’re not a moron and can stretch your mind beyond the obvious, yeah.”
 She went back to her book.

-“Jules,” Charles said, “tell me… apart from subjecting the world to the most saccharin, idiotic prose in the whole history of literature, what did Hesse actually do?”
+Charles laughed; didn’t object to being called a moron by her.
+“Jules,” he said, “tell me…apart from subjecting the world to the most saccharin, idiotic prose in the whole history of literature, what did Hesse actually do?”

 A student at the next table over, sent them a glare.
 Jules lowered her voice.
 “Nathaniel, how’s your paper coming?”